Secretary Resume Guide + Tips + Example

 4. Work history

 Your resume must include a detailed employment history section, even if you apply for your first job.
 In this section, list current and previous employers in reverse-chronological order.
 Display company names, locations and the dates you worked for each.
-Include three bullet points of measurable achievements for every job.
-If this is your first job application or you are new to the field, it’s acceptable to showcase your extracurricular activities, community service, volunteer work and related projects as long as they show you have relevant experience.
+Include three bullet points of measurable achievements for every job you have worked.

 5. Education